 - 3D Art – this includes sculpture and textiles

-The curriculum also builds progression in three areas of art
+The curriculum also builds progression in the following visual elements of Art:

 Each term of learning begins in the same way with children studying an artist’s work in detail.
 The artist will be chosen because of their work is a strong example of a particular skill across the strands and areas.

-Following a detailed understanding of the artist’s work, pupils will have the chance to imitate part of the artwork or skill demonstrated in the artworks.
-Once the pupils have developed confidence and skills to imitate what they have observed and understood, they innovate their own works using and applying the new knowledge and skills taught with freedom.
-Where appropriate, the art curriculum makes links with history, science and geography if this helps children understand an artist more fully, however, this will never be at the expense of the art progression model.
+Following an appreciation of the artist/designer’s work (and the movement to which it links), pupils will have the chance to imitate part of the artwork or skill demonstrated in the artworks.
+Once pupils have developed confidence and skills to imitate what they have observed and understood, they innovate their own works by using and applying the new knowledge and skills taught with freedom.

 Visits to art galleries including the Tate Modern, the White Cube and The National Gallery are important to further inspire and motivate the children.
 All children visit an art gallery at least once per year.